 Install MAMP or XAMPP

-If you try to run the installer of Bo Processor, it will first check that a local Apache server (MAMP or XAMPP) has been installed.
+If you try to run the installer of Bol Processor, it will first check that a local Apache server (either MAMP or XAMPP) has been installed.
 Both are suitable since the Bol Processor interface contains exclusively HTML, PHP and JavaScript code.
 No database is required.

-if you choose the (free) MAMP version, both MAMP and MAMP PRO will be installed, and the interface will occasionally prompt you to "upgrade" to MAMP PRO.
-But you don't need it for the Bol Processor!
+if you choose the (free) MAMP version, both MAMP and (commercial) MAMP PRO will be installed.
+The interface will occasionally prompt you to "upgrade" to MAMP PRO (see picture), although you don't need it for the Bol Processor!

-For MAMP, the "htdocs" folder is in "Applications/MAMP".
-For XAMPP, it is in "Applications/XAMPP/xamppfiles".
+For MAMP, the "htdocs" folder is in Applications/MAMP.
+For XAMPP, it is in Applications/XAMPP/xamppfiles.
+The installer will find it in both cases.

 MAMP PRO